-If you are looking for up-to-date travel articles and information, read the travel sections of the remaining national newspapers, many of which now reflect emerging alternative and budget travel interests, such as The New York Times travel section, The Washington Post travel section and the LA Times travel section.
+If you are looking for up-to-date travel articles and information, read the travel sections of the few remaining national newspapers, many of which now reflect emerging alternative and budget travel interests to change with the times, such as The New York Times travel section, and the LA Times travel section.
 To read locally written travel articles about foreign destinations, visit the travel sections of English-language newspapers abroad by using online newspaper directories such as Kidon Media Link, www.kidon.com, and Online Newspapers, www.onlinenewspapers.com.

 Travel for Kids, www.travelforkids.com, is a great resource if you travel with your children.
 The site covers over thirty countries listing activities and places to visit with your kids.
 My favorite feature is the list of children’s books for every country, both fiction and non-fiction, which is a great way for your children to learn about the country you are visiting.

 Among my favorite sites are those that provide a look into the richness of foreign cultures and traditions.
 There are a growing number of travel websites that list festivals and cultural events around the world—a great tool to find out what’s going on at your destination while you are there.
 Among the most comprehensive listings of festivals is www.2Camels.com, which provides listings, information, and articles about festivals and events worldwide.